b9org/b9/docs/build-a-runtime/index.md

     const std::vector<Instruction> &program, long bytecodeIndex,
     TR::BytecodeBuilder *nextBuilder) {
   Instruction instruction = program[bytecodeIndex];
-  int delta = instruction.parameter() + 1;
+  int delta = instruction.immediate() + 1;
   int next_bc_index = bytecodeIndex + delta;
   TR::BytecodeBuilder *destBuilder = bytecodeBuilderTable[next_bc_index];
   builder->Goto(destBuilder);
 }
 ```

-`handle_bc_jmp` sets the `delta` variable to the jump target, `instruction.parameter() + 1`.
+`handle_bc_jmp` sets the `delta` variable to the jump target, `instruction.immediate() + 1`.
 It sets the next bytecode to the bytecode following the jump target.
 Note that the jump instruction does not contain the line `builder->AddFallThroughBuilder(nextBuilder);`.
 That's because it does not move to the next bytecode in the list incrementally.

 `INT_ADD` calls: